quou/openmv/README.md

  - [ ] Actually make a damn game.

 ## Building
 Generate a Makefile using Premake.
-Requires a bunch of GCC extensions, because I am bad at programming; Just use GCC.
+Currently, Clang is used to build OpenMV, though GCC should also work.

 Before you can run the game in release mode, build the `packer` project and run it from the project root to create a file named `res.pck` which contains all of